CHAPTERS

 “Rent control, baby.”

-Truth was, Preston didn’t know how he felt about Tom.
-He was just there.
+Preston wasn’t sure he even liked Tom.
 A college buddy he couldn’t place, wouldn’t miss.
 Married, mildly miserable, decent dad.
-But he always showed up.
-That counted.
+But proximity counts for something when the rest of your life doesn’t call back.

 And who was he to judge?
 His own résumé wasn’t worth bragging about.
 Trust fund, rooftop parties, whatever the adult version of allowance is called.